Normandy - Castles of the Loire valley

 - The entrance fees to the monuments and museums mentioned in the program.

-Lunches, personal expenses.
+Lunches, dinner on the 3rd night, personal expenses.